 “Last manager we hired was a disaster.

-We had to part but we lost key people in the process”
+We had to part and we lost key people in the process.”

 Typically the individual’s behaviour isn’t right, not their skill set.